OWASP/www-chapter-kuala-lumpur/index.md

 <h2><i>We are looking forward to meeting you at our next event</i></h2>

+[Join Our Whatsapp Group](https://chat.whatsapp.com/KAdpus4R0pb895ulC2jo8p) to know about more upcoming events and instant updates.

  <br>
 The important values that are crucial in building a Cyber Security Community are:<br><br>
 1.	<b>Collaboration:</b> Cyber security threats are complex and constantly evolving.
 Therefore, a collaborative approach is crucial in addressing them.
 Individuals and organizations within the community must work together, share information, and collaborate on solutions to tackle cyber threats.<br>